RatulGhosh/movie-stream/README.md

 cd movie-stream
 python setup.py install
 ```
+Usage:
+type tvlc.py in the terminal or command prompt and then enter the movie name.

 #### Note : Viewing copyrighted contents might be illegal in your country.
 Use it at your own risk!